-“We don’t know how many other firms do this, and it’s hard for people make an informed decision” whether to apply for or accept a position until “they know if they’re going to be forced to sign an arbitration agreement,” Sejal Singh, a rising 2L at Harvard Law School, told Bloomberg Law.
+“We don’t know how many other firms do this, and it’s hard for people make an informed decision” whether to apply for or accept a position “they know if they’re going to be forced to sign an arbitration agreement,” Sejal Singh, a rising 2L at Harvard Law School, told Bloomberg Law.

 Kirkland did not respond to a request for comment.

 “I heard from a student who is thinking about doing corporate recruiting this summer and is asking herself, ‘What are these firms hiding?’”
 Singh said.
 “The fact that they couldn’t take this simple step of disclosure does really stand out.”

 Only a handful of firms—including Paul Hastings, Gibson Dunn, and Drinker Biddle—disclosed that they do require employees to sign arbitration provisions.